Mid to Lower Manhatten

 Before hitting the Staten Island ferry we reached New York’s tallest building, One World Trade Center and subsequently the reflecting pools of the 9/11 memorial.
 Covering the foundations where the twin towers once stood, these pools create a memorial for the thousands of lives that were taken in 2001 terrorist attack.
 Although not an American citizen myself, and having only been eight years old when the headlines hit my TV, this memorial still felt haunting.
 The pools leave an obvious uprising gap, silently commenting on the loss within Manhattan’s skyline.

 The closer you get to the Staten Island ferry the more you are at risk of being hounded by various vendors, not unlike those in Times Square.
-They will try to convince you the free commuters ferry is not the way to see the infamous Statue of Liberty: “There will be crowds, there will be endless realms of security, you will be bunched like roses and unable to move,” and if you don’t heed this ‘advice’ – which is all lies – that is when slight aggression will occur.
+They will try to convince you the free commuters ferry is not the way to see the infamous Statue of Liberty: “There will be crowds, there will be endless realms of security, you will be bunched like roses and unable to move,” and if you don’t heed this ‘advice’ then slight aggression will occur.
 It being Valentine’s Day, this resulted in many accusations befalling my boyfriend about ‘treating your girl right’.
 However, ignoring all of this, the commuters ferry gave enough of a view to have said I have seen the Statue of Liberty, but if you have more than a few days in New York, perhaps it is worth visiting Liberty Island and even the surrounding Ellis and Governors Islands.

 Our next trip had us headed for the Upper East Side…